stu-bell/generator-stui5/README.md

 ## Adding config options

 Default parameters go in the defaults object in `config/index.js`.
 Mandatory parameters for which there is no default should have a prompt added _if the parameter isn't already available in the config file_.
+Try to keep the number of prompts minimal for speed of use.
+If users want greater control over their config, they should use `yo stui5:config` and edit that.
+See the [configuration section](#configuration), above.